AmarPivcic/Reservo/README.md

 **Reservo** is a comprehensive software solution developed as part of the Software Development II seminar project.
 The system consists of an **ASP.NET Core Web API** backend and a **Flutter** frontend.
 It is fully dockerized for easy setup and deployment.

 ## Notice
-Please wait approximately 30 seconds after starting the Docker containers for the first time to allow the database to initialize.
+### Please wait approximately 30 seconds after starting the Docker containers for the first time to allow the database to initialize.
+Ticket scanning app has camera view port on real devices, but there is also a backup button for uploading images on Android emulator.
 ---

 Table of Contents